Why Do the Best IT Teams Use SAM Software?

-#5.
-SAM Data and Upcoming Machine Learning Technologies are complementary for IT Architecture decisions.
+5. SAM Data and Upcoming Machine Learning Technologies Are Complementary for IT Architecture Decisions

 Top-performing IT teams work very closely with operational and executive management.
-In the near future, the advancement of machine learning will make it easier to add additional dimensionality to SAM data; the businesses that use SAM tools will be able to use both SAM data and operational data to drive more value from their organisational data.
+In the near future, the advancement of machine learning will make it easier to add an additional dimensionality to SAM data; the businesses that use SAM tools will be able to use both SAM data and operational data to drive more value from their organisational data.
 (Below is an overview from Dave Meyer of Brocade on what Machine learning can do)

 Most experts predict that IOT-driven hardware on the IT network will produce significant data.
 Using supervised or unsupervised machine learning algorithms, organisations will be able to drive more value from their IT network.